France's Eramet says sales buoyed by mining unit, passes on A&D offer

-Aerospace & DefenseFrance's Eramet says sales buoyed by mining unit, passes on A&D offer

-France's Eramet (ERMT.PA) reported a rise in first-quarter sales on Monday as higher prices and output boosted its mining division, offsetting a slide at Aubert & Duval (A&D), the struggling aeronautics alloys supplier it is trying to sell.
+PARIS, April 26 (Reuters) - France’s Eramet reported a rise in first-quarter sales on Monday as higher prices and output boosted its mining division, offsetting a slide at Aubert & Duval (A&D), the struggling aeronautics alloys supplier it is trying to sell.

 Group sales reached 838 million euros ($1.01 billion), up 8% compared with the same period a year earlier, including an 18% rise for its mining and metals branch to 683 million euros, the French company said in a statement.